Tax Laws in Nigeria: A Comprehensive Guide

 The Oil and Gas Companies Order 2024

-The Nigerian President issued an Executive Order to provide tax credits, incentives, and allowances for Nigerian Oil and Gas stakeholders.
-The Order includes tax credit incentives for non-associated gas greenfield developments.
-It grants an investment allowance of 25% of the actual expenditure incurred on gas utilization for qualifying plant and equipment expenditures in midstream oil and gas projects.
+The Nigerian President issued an Executive Order providing tax credits, incentives, and allowances for the oil and gas sector.
+This includes tax credit incentives for non-associated gas greenfield developments and a 25% investment allowance for qualifying plant and equipment expenditures in midstream oil and gas projects.

 For professional assistance and to ensure 100% compliance with taxes, you can sign up with Taxpal today.
 You can also book a call with our expert team can provide guidance and support to navigate the complexities of tax compliance, helping to avoid potential issues and penalties.